 The Grand Canal

-The Grand Canal is a man-made waterway that runs north and south in eastern China.
-It is the longest man-made waterway in the world.
+Canal is a man-made waterway that runs north and south in eastern China.
+It is

 The canal is over 1,100 miles.
 The canal connects two major rivers of China that I’m sure you must know, they are the Yellow River and the Yangtze River.